 Once you have made up your mind, you should register your domain name as soon as possible in order to ensure no one beats you to it.
 To do this, simply find an accredited domain registrar that will deal with the ICANN (Internet Corporation for Assigned Names and Numbers) on your behalf (looking through a list of the best domain registrars can help you with this process).
 They’ll protect your domain name and ensure that it remains yours and only yours for the entire duration of your purchase.

-If you’re curious as to how much a domain name costs, note that prices vary based on different factors like the domain extension and the terms you select (such as securing a domain for a longer period of time).
+If you’re curious as to how much a domain name costs and if you an get a free domain, note that prices vary based on different factors like the domain extension and the terms you select (such as securing a domain for a longer period of time).
 However, there are many website hosting platforms that include the first year of domain registration for free.

 By combining both a website host and a domain registration, these plans allow for an all-in-one business solution, where you can seamlessly build your website, purchase your domain, and enjoy professional online tools, all under one website infrastructure roof.